Halifax Stanfield International Airport

 Halifax Stanfield International Airport (IATA: YHZ, ICAO: CYHZ) is a Canadian airport in Goffs, Nova Scotia, a rural community of the Halifax Regional Municipality.
 It serves the Halifax region, mainland Nova Scotia, and adjacent areas in the neighbouring Maritime provinces.
-The airport is named in honour of Robert Stanfield, the 17th Premier of Nova Scotia and leader of the federal Progressive Conservative Party of Canada.
+The airport is named in honour of Robert Stanfield, the 17th Premier of Nova Scotia and former leader of the federal Progressive Conservative Party of Canada.

 The airport, owned by Transport Canada since it opened in 1960, has been operated since 2000 by the Halifax International Airport Authority (HIAA).
 It forms part of the National Airports System.

-Designated as an international airport by Transport Canada, Halifax Stanfield is the 6th busiest airport in Canada by passenger traffic.
-It handled a total of 3,107,425 passengers in 2022 and 84,045 aircraft movements in 2017.
-It is a hub for Air Canada Express, Cougar Helicopters, Maritime Air Charter, and PAL Airlines.
+Designated as an international airport by Transport Canada, Halifax Stanfield is the 8th busiest airport in Canada by passenger traffic.
+It handled a total of 3,979,785 passengers in 2024 and 84,045 aircraft movements in 2017.
+It is an operating base for Cougar Helicopters, Maritime Air Charter, and PAL Airlines, as well as a focus city for Air Canada and Porter Airlines.

 History

 Background

 An airfield in the West End, known as Chebucto Field, was built as the Halifax Civic Airport by the City of Halifax in 1931 on the former site of Blueball Farm.
-It served as the city's main airport until 1941, when it was closed and leased to the federal government to serve as an army camp.
+It served as the city's main airport until 1941, when it was closed and leased to the federal government to serve as an army camp in World War II.
 Today Saunders Park, named after the first Halifax airport manager and Aero Club manager Donald Saunders, and some parts of the residential area of Westmount Subdivision, mark the site.
 RCAF Station Shearwater subsequently functioned as Halifax's primary airport until the current airport was opened.
 In October 1945, the City of Halifax asked the federal Department of Transport for help choosing a site for a new civil airport.

 A key factor was to find a site near Halifax with a minimal number of days per year when fog would affect airport operation.
 Lucasville was favoured, but after a year of study it was found to have similar average visibility to the frequently foggy airport at Shearwater.
 A site near Kelly Lake was then scrutinized based on a recommendation by Trans-Canada Air Lines.
 After two years of monitoring, the site was officially approved in 1954 for construction of a modern, C$5 million airport.
 The land was purchased by the City of Halifax on April 5, 1955, while the Department of Transport was tasked with building the airport.